Benedictus Polonus

 3. Analysis of selected content

-Contextual analysis of the mission’s route, encounters, and diplomatic information (forthcoming)
+Contextual studies of the mission’s route, encounters, and diplomatic information (forthcoming)

 4. Resources

-Information and maps showing Wrocław → Kyiv → Sarai route (forthcoming)
+Maps and visual materials showing Wrocław → Kyiv → Sarai → Karakorum route (forthcoming)

 5. Bibliography